a beacon on the square in Carlisle

 SPY is now an eight-week summer day camp for economically and socially disadvantaged children, ages 6-10, in the Carlisle area.
 It has grown into a high-quality academic and social enrichment program, with professional teachers, serving up to 50 children for eight weeks each summer.
 A staff of counselors, supported by church and community volunteers, creates a warm, supportive environment for the SPY campers.

 The program reaches out to children who have been identified by their school guidance counselors as pupils who would likely benefit from structure and educational enrichment during the summer.
 All summer long, SPY kids are seen playing in the courtyard in the heart of Carlisle.
+You may view their website here.

 St. John’s is an official member of the Carlisle Area Downtown Association.
 With our membership, we host a variety of events in conjunction with other downtown festivals.